royendgel/django-quickbooks/readme.md

 run that file on the computer that have quickbooks & webconnector installed.

-Then finally click enter the password for the company file. as password enter kickstart
+Then finally enter the password for the company file. as password enter kickstart